r0m5s/SSH_Honeypot/README.md

 `sudo apt install python python-pip python-paramiko`

 # Build Dependencies
-`pip install --upgrade pip`
+`pip3 install --upgrade pip`

-`pip install --upgrade -r paramiko`
+`pip3 install -r requirements.txt`

 Note: Windows and Mac where not tested

 # Program Installation
-## Steps to initiate the SSH Honeypot alone
+## Steps to initiate the SSH Honeypot

 Note: The steps are only valid if the system already has the correct dependencies installed and all commands were tested on a Linux OS